ChristianHallerX/DataScienceProjects/Equinor_Volve_LogML/README.md

 # Equinor Volve LogML

 This repository is my exploration on bringing machine learning to the Equinor "Volve" geophysical/geological dataset, which was opened up to be explored by the public in 2018.
-For more information about this open data and how to obtain the original version visit [Equinor's Data Village](https://www.equinor.com/en/how-and-why/digitalisation-in-our-dna/volve-field-data-village-download.html).
+For more information about this open data and how to obtain the original version visit <a href="https://www.equinor.com/en/how-and-why/digitalisation-in-our-dna/volve-field-data-village-download.html" target="_blank">Equinor's Data Village</a>.
 The full dataset contains ~ 40,000 files!